-The main island is often referred to as Leslo, although no island of that name appears to exist.
-It was apparently surrounded by four smaller islands upon which The Beatles were to have separate villas.
+According to documents held at the National Archives in England, the main island was Aegos, although no island of that name appears to exist.
+It was apparently surrounded by “five small unnamed offshore islands” upon which The Beatles were to have separate villas.

 The group, minus Ringo Starr, who had left for England earlier in the day, were taken around the islands to the south of Athens aboard their hired yacht, the MV Arvi.
 The boat had 24 berths and a crew of eight, including the captain, a chef and two stewards.